Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 If you produce or sell uncooked cured or uncured meat products with the appearance of a cut, joint, slice, portion or carcase of meat, and contain more than 5% water, you must include the words 'added water' in the name of the food.

-A limited number of types of fresh meat have protected designation of origin status, based on breed, geographical origin or farming method.
-A complete list of registered products from the UK (opens in a new window) is available on the GOV.UK website.
+A limited number of types of fresh meat have 'protected designation of origin' status, based on breed, geographical origin or farming method.
+More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.

 Beef and veal must be labelled in compliance with the Beef and Veal Labelling Regulations 2010.
 Please see 'Labelling of beef'.